BrianZhang1/Snakefest/README.md

 The best python snake with map editing (and soon, creation/random generation) and lots of customization!
 Feel free to make changes and forks as it is allowed under COPYING.

+Note: The wiki is outdated!
+The information is probably wrong.
 The [Snakefest Wiki](https://github.com/BrianZhang1/Snakefest/wiki) roughly explains the structure of the project and roles of all files/directories.

 ## Instructions to play